Subash-Lamichhane/TaskSphere/README.md

 ### Task Management

-Admins and managers can create, update, and delete tasks, while employees can view and change the status of their assigned tasks, facilitating efficient workflow management.
+Users can view, create, update, and delete tasks and change the status of their assigned tasks, facilitating efficient workflow management.

+Employees can view and manage their assigned tasks and users if permitted.
+Managers can view and manage tasks within their teams, as well as those assigned to them.
+Admins have full access to view, manage all tasks in the database, manage users based on permissions assigned to them from permit.io.
+These permissions can be easily changed from permit.io.

 ### Staff Management